viridIT/vSMTP/benchmarks/README.md

 mynetworks = 127.0.0.0/24
 ```

-In the readme benchmarks, we used
+In the readme benchmarks, we used `systemctl` to run postfix & vsmtp as services.
 ```sh
 # using systemctl